MNV1988/ELIXIR-TrP-FAIR-Converge/_lesson-plans/accessible-data/topics/1-data-access.md

 * Data Usability the degree to which (machines and humans) can read and understand the data
 * Data Quality: the quality of the data which should be clean consistent and free of errors, to be ready for immediate use.
 * Federated data access (local sources)
-* Relevant legislations, policies, and recommendations (sensitive, personal data, contracts such as Data Transfer and Processing Agreements)
+* Relevant legislations, policies, and recommendations  ( e.g. sensitive, personal data, contracts such as Data Transfer and Processing Agreements)

 ---